Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Introduction

-In section 2, we establish a large variety of mixed boundedness results for degenerate multilinear oscillatory integrals motivated by the bilinear Hilbert transform by combining facts from time-frequency analysis with the Christ-Kiselev type martingale structure decomposition used to prove the Menshov-Zygmund theorem.
-For a detailed account of martingale structures, see the excellent paper by Christ and Kiselev \citep{1809116}.
-In the proofs, we come across a generalized version of the Littlewood-Paley inequality of Rubio de Francia for $L^p$ functions with $p<2$ and a maximal $l^2$ vector-valued inequality for the bilinear Hilbert transform and its generalizations.
-To show our results are, in a sense, the best possible, we prove in section 3 that boundedness fails for almost all of the remaining exponent cases.
+for a large range of exponents and answers a previously open question posed by C. Muscalu.
+The proofs rely on the Christ-Kiselev martingale structure decomposition, see \citep{1809116}, in addition to a generalized version of the Littlewood-Paley inequality of Rubio de Francia for $L^p$ functions with $p<2$, see Rubio de Francia \cite{850681} and Lacey \cite{2293255}, and a maximal $l^2$ vector-valued inequality for the bilinear Hilbert transform and its generalizations, see Lemma \ref{L2}.